 Benefits for children

 At weekly classes, parents attending LENA Start learn practical strategies for interacting with children, like getting down on their level and following their lead.
-For young mom Cassidy Lemmon, using the 14 Talking Tips revolutionized her relationship with her almost two-year-old daughter, Kyra.

 “Since we’re kind of running a little day care while the parents are in the class, the children are getting socialized.
 They’re getting used to separating from mom, being in a safe environment, then rejoining with mom.
 Those are skills that they’re going to need in child care, Head Start, or school,” Faltynski said.